lucalves/magic-8-ball/README.md

 # Open the repository in the IDE (If you use VS Code)
 $ code .

-# Install dependencies with npm or yarn
-$ yarn or npm install

 # Just run the app on XCode!
 ```